dustinpfister/blog_posts/_posts/threejs-examples-tree.md

 ## 1 - Before continuing with this three js example post

 This is a post on using the javaScript library three js that can be used to work with 3d objects.
 This is not a getting started post on three js as well as the many constructors and so forth in the library.
 It is assumed that you have at least some background with the basics when it comes to suing three js as well as javaScript programing in general.
 If not you might have a hard time following the content of this post.

+### 1.1 - Be sure to check the version number you are using

+When I first wrote this post and the source code of the example here I was using revision 106 of threejs, and the last time I tested things out and did a little editing of this post I was using revision 127 of threejs.
+Code breaking changes are made to threejs all the time so be mindful of what version you are using.

 ## 2 - The tree constructor